-Viking Analytics: Weekly Gamma Band Update 7/26/2021 We share the Weekly Gamma Bands Update by Viking Analytics.
+Viking Analytics: Weekly Gamma Band Update 9/13/2021

+We share the Weekly Gamma Bands Update by Viking Analytics.
 The report uses options gamma to help you better manage risk and your equity allocations.

+Gamma Band Update

+The S&P 500 (SPX) closed the week with a close below the gamma flip level, which resulted in a model allocation to 50% SPX (along with 50% cash). � As we enter option expiration week, it is relevant to note that the last four monthly option expiration weeks have seen pullbacks and volatility, followed by buying pressure the following week. � The large open interest on this week?s quarterly expiration could act as volatility fuel, especially with price below the gamma flip level. � In this ?negative gamma? regime, the options market makers will tend to buy the rallies and sell the dips. � This results in an amplification of price direction, which feeds up and down volatility.

-Gamma Band Update The S&P 500 (SPX) had a volatile week, with Monday down sharply, followed by four days of strength.� We entered the week with a full allocation to the SPX.� The Gamma Band model[1] is a simplified trend following model that is designed to show the effectiveness of tracking the Gamma Flip and other related levels.
-When the daily price closes below ?Gamma Flip? level (currently near 4,335), the model will reduce exposure in order to avoid price volatility and sell-off risk.
-If the market closes on a daily basis below what we call the ?lower gamma level? (currently near 4,140), the model will reduce the SPX allocation to zero. �When implied volatility spikes (as it did last week), the Gamma Flip level will tend to increase.
+The Gamma Band model[1] is a simplified trend following model that is designed to show the effectiveness of tracking various ?gamma? levels.
+When the daily price closes below Gamma Flip level (currently near 4,500), the model will reduce exposure to avoid price volatility and sell-off risk.
+If the market closes below what we call the ?lower gamma level? (currently near 4,300), the model will reduce the SPX allocation to zero. �

 The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the backtest.��

-The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report).
+The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report). �Our ?Smart Money?
+Indicator signal remains long, but may be turning cautionary as we head into the fall months.

 With stocks climbing to historically high valuations, risk management tools have become more important than ever to manage the next big drawdown.

-Please visit our website to learn more about our daily reports and ETF algorithms.
-The Gamma Flip - Background Many market analysts have noted that daily volatility in the S&P 500 will change when the value of the SPX moves from one gamma regime to another.�� Some analysts call this level the ?gamma flip.?� The scatterplot below shows how price volatility (on the y-axis) is increasingly lower as the value of SPX rises higher above the Gamma Neutral level (on the right side of the chart).� When the value of the S&P closes lower than Gamma Neutral (to the left of the chart), volatility increases.�
+We incorporate many options-based signals into our daily stock market algorithms.
+Please visit our website to learn more about our trading and investing tools.

+The Gamma Flip - Background

+Many market analysts have noted that daily volatility in the S&P 500 will change when the value of the SPX moves from one gamma regime to another.�� Some analysts call this level the ?gamma flip.?� The scatterplot below shows how price volatility (on the y-axis) is increasingly lower as the value of SPX rises higher above the Gamma Neutral level (on the right side of the chart).� When the value of the S&P closes lower than Gamma Neutral (to the left of the chart), volatility increases.�

 Gamma Band Model?
 Background

-The purpose of the Gamma Band model is to show how tail risk can be reduced by following a few simple rules.� The daily Gamma Band model has improved risk-adjusted returns by over 60% since 2007.� The graph below demonstrates how this approach can limit drawdowns while maintaining good returns. � A quick video introduction of the Gamma Band model can be seen by following this link.�
+The purpose of the Gamma Band model is to show how tail risk can be reduced by following a few simple rules.� The daily Gamma Band model has improved risk-adjusted returns by over 60% since 2007.� The graph below demonstrates how this approach can limit drawdowns while maintaining good returns. �A quick video introduction of the Gamma Band model can be seen by following this link.�

-Gamma Band Historic Information

 sharpe kurtosis annual_vol

 Gamma Band Return 0.75 7.67 0.10

 SPX Return 0.46 12.74 0.21

-Gamma Bands improve backtested Sharpe by: 62.2%
+^{} Gamma Bands improve backtested Sharpe by: 62.2%